Sadaf-Tariq/pp3-color-code-breaker/README.md

 # Testing

 * I tested the live app on different browsers such as Microsoft Edge, Opera, Firefox, Chrome, and Safari and it works on all browser
+* I have also done manual testing for every features, every feature works as expected
+* Especially for input validation, by giving wrong inputs (wrong number of inputs, integer instead of string, duplicate inputs etc), the app handles every input ver well
+* Tested in my local terminal and Code Institute Heroku terminal

 # Bugs
+* There were many errors were coming as project was progressing, all errors were solved as the projects moved forward
+* A logical error appeared with number of attempts, only 7 attempts were displayed on gameboard, I solved the error by updating "attempts+1"
+* welcome() function was giving unexpected output due to wrong indentation
+* The PEP8 validator gave errors with whitespace, trailing whitespaces and character count
+* All errors were removed

 # Unfixed Bugs
+* No bugs remaining

 # Validator Testing
 * [PEP8 Python Validator](https://pep8ci.herokuapp.com/)